music-encoding/music-encoding.github.io/community/mei-by-laws.md

 ## 6 Technical Team

 The [Technical Team](https://music-encoding.org/community/technical-team.html) will consist of any willing community members and the two Board members appointed Technical Co-chairs (see [5 Board](#5-board)).
-The two Technical Co-chairs of the Board act as administrative chairs of the Technical Team, e.g. call meetings and coordinate development efforts.
-Moreover the two co-chairs have administrative privileges for the MEI repositories.
+The two Technical Co-chairs of the Board act as Administrative Chairs of the Technical Team, e.g. call meetings and coordinate development efforts.
+Moreover the two Co-chairs have administrative privileges for the MEI repositories.
 The MEI Technical Team holds regular, virtual or in-person meetings, e.g. approximately every three months.
 For every meeting, an agenda shall be published online prior to the meeting and minutes of the meeting shall be provided in a timely manner following the meeting.

 Technical Team members shall serve as such without remuneration.